Visionary Industry Technology Award (VITA) at ICEM2024 in Taipei

 Application information for interested companies, institutions, or individuals.

-The International Federation for Emergency Medicine (IFEM) in collaboration with the 2024 International Conference on Emergency Medicine Local Organizing Committee are excited to announce the application process for the VITA Award for ICEM 2024 will be open soon.
+IFEM in collaboration with the 2024 International Conference on Emergency Medicine Local Organizing Committee are excited to announce the application process for the VITA Award for ICEM 2024 are now open.

 We are seeking to connect with the best and brightest healthcare startup companies, institutions or individuals developing game changing innovations and novel technology in emergency medicine care.